MartinErhardt/HestonExotics/Readme.md

 /** run tests*/
 ```
 ### Key observations/evaluation
-In the calibration step one can observe a high degree of fluctuation in the rate-reversion and volatility of volatility parameters κ and ρ respectively resulting from the calibration process.
+One can observe a high degree of fluctuation in the rate-reversion and volatility of volatility parameters κ and ρ respectively resulting from the calibration process.
 One day κ might be one, later that day it could be 20.
 At first I thought this was an implementation error, but I was able to successfully test my implementation of the calibration algorithm [Ortiz-Garcia(2021)](https://www.mdpi.com/2227-7390/9/5/529/pdf) against that one by [Eudald Romo Grau](https://github.com/eudaldrg/SWIFTOptionCalibration).
 Moreover as it turns out, this issue is inherent to the optimization problem, in which we try to minimize the squared difference between observed market prices and those resulting if a heston model to the parameters over which we minimize is assumed.
 If f is the objective function mapping parameters to said prices in the heston model, then the derivative of that function, which is used to determine the first iterations of a gradient decent is numerically instable in the parameter κ.
 This is consistent with what the academic literature describes:

 > The Hessian matrix is ill-conditioned with a condition number of 3.978×10e+6.
 > The elements ∂2f(θ)/∂κ^2 and ∂2f(θ)/∂ρ^2 are of a much smaller order than the others.
 > This suggests that the objective function, when around the optimum, is less sensitive to changes along κ and ρ.
 > In other words, the objective function is more stretched along these two axes (..)
 > The ratio between ∂2f(θ)/∂κ^2 and ∂2f(θ)/∂v^2 is of order 10−6, which indicates a great disparity in sensitivity:
-> changing 1 unit of ¯v is comparable to changing 106 units of κ.
+> changing 1 unit of v_m is comparable to changing 106 units of κ.
 >-- <cite>[Yiran Cui(2017)](https://arxiv.org/pdf/1511.08718.pdf)</cite>

 However this is not as much of an issue as one might assume, as we then proceed to use the obtained parameters to compute prices of exotic options.